 The Issuer commenced business on 16 July 1990.
 Its principal business is banking, including the trading of derivative products linked to interest rates, foreign exchange, equities, commodities and credit.
 The primary objective of the Issuer is to provide comprehensive treasury and risk management derivative product services.
 The Issuer has established a significant presence in global derivative markets through offering a full range of derivative products and continues to develop new products in response to the needs of its customers and changes in underlying markets.
 The business is managed as a part of the Global Markets and Investment Banking and Capital Markets Divisions of Credit Suisse AG.
-For more information on Credit Suisse International's principal markets and activities, see sub-sections "Business Model", on page 9, and "Strategy", on page 9 to 11 of the 2018 CSi Annual Report (as defined in the CSi Registration Document).
+For more information on Credit Suisse International's principal markets and activities, see sub-sections "Business Model", on page 9, and "Strategy", on page 9 to 11 of the 2019 CSi Annual Report (as defined in the CSi Registration Document).

 The liquidity and capital requirements of the Issuer are managed as an integral part of the wider Credit Suisse framework.
 This includes the local regulatory liquidity and capital requirements in the UK.
 CSi has direct access to funding sources of the Group.
 After making enquiries of the Group, the Directors of the Issuer have received a confirmation that the Group will ensure that the Issuer maintains a sound financial position and is able to meet its debt obligations for the foreseeable future.
-For further information on the Issuer's expected financing of its business activities, please see "Capital Resources" and "Liquidity" under the heading "Performance" on page 12 of the 2018 CSi Annual Report (as defined in the CSi Registration Document), and the first paragraph under the heading "Information incorporated by reference into this Registration Document" on pages 15 to 16 of the CSi Registration Document.
+For further information on the Issuer's expected financing of its business activities, please see "Capital Resources" and "Liquidity" under the heading "Performance" on page 13 of the 2019 CSi Annual Report (as defined in the CSi Registration Document), and the first paragraph under the heading "Information incorporated by reference into this Registration Document" on pages 16 to 19 of the CSi Registration Document.
+For information on Credit Suisse AG's expected financing of its business activities, please see "III - Treasury, Risk, Balance sheet and Off-balance sheet - Liquidity and funding management" and "III - Treasury, Risk, Balance sheet and Off-balance sheet - Capital management" on pages 108 to 134 in the Group Annual Report 2019 (as defined in the CSi Registration Document).
+In addition, for Credit Suisse AG and its consolidated subsidiaries, please see "Note 24 - Long-term debt" in "VIII - Consolidated financial statements - Credit Suisse (Bank)" on page 451 (page 461 of the PDF file) and "Note 36 - Capital adequacy" in "VIII -Consolidated financial statements - Credit Suisse (Bank)" on pages 497 and 498 (pages 507 to 508 the PDF file) of the 2019 Annual Report of Credit Suisse AG.